maybleMyers/pusa/README.md

 Pusa (*pu: 'sA:*, from "Thousand-Hand Guanyin" in Chinese) introduces a paradigm shift in video diffusion modeling through frame-level noise control with vectorized timesteps, departing from conventional scalar timestep approaches.
 This shift was first presented in our [FVDM](https://arxiv.org/abs/2410.03160) paper.

 **Pusa V1.0** is based on the SOTA **Wan-T2V-14B** model and enhances it with our unique vectorized timestep adaptations (VTA), a non-destructive adaptation that fully preserves the capabilities of the base model.
+With the new Wan2.2 support, Pusa now leverages MoE DiT architecture for improved quality and efficiency.

 **Pusa V0.5** leverages this architecture, and it is based on [Mochi1-Preview](https://huggingface.co/genmo/mochi-1-preview).
 We are open-sourcing this work to foster community collaboration, enhance methodologies, and expand capabilities.